cfpb/development/tools/git-secrets-patterns/README.md

 1. Install the default patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/development/tools/git-secret-patterns/default.txt`

-1. Install the profanity patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/development/tools/git-secret-patterns/profanity.txt`

 ## Usage

 Scan a repo with [`git secrets --scan`](https://github.com/awslabs/git-secrets#options-for-scan) or use [`git secrets --scan-history`](https://github.com/awslabs/git-secrets#operation-modes) to scan the entire commit history.